christianzabala/christianzabala.github.io/_posts/2019-09-29-My-Personal-Goal-for-2019-2020.md

       * <strike>Study & Pass JNCIA-DevOps</strike>
       * Study the network of the company I’m working at and also the automation being implemented
       * Study advanced topics (IS-IS, BGP, MPLS, LDP, RSVP, MVPN, PIM-SM) by reading books and courses on INE
-      * Create a python script  for manual workloads being handled on my daily work. <strike>[CSZ tool](https://github.com/christianzabala/CSZ-Tool)</strike>, script that caches ssh passwords, script for Single customer issue(Parse show various commands)
+      * Create a python script  for manual workloads being handled on my daily work. <strike>[CSZ tool](https://github.com/christianzabala/CSZ-Tool)</strike>, script that caches ssh passwords, script for Single customer issue(Parse show various commands), script to auto provision basic config for multi-vendor devices using a template
       * Study automation tools (Python, Ansible, Go, Netmiko, Napalm, Nornir, Docker, APIs , Jinja2, tools being used on the company I’m working for, and etc.)
       * <strike>Prepare the tools for Network automation (ex.
 GitHub, Python, IDE, and etc.)</strike>
       * Study & Pass JNCIS-SP
       * Study the topics involved on the CCNP Enterprise (300-401 ENCOR & 300-410 ENARSI), as a preparation for the new exam in Feb 2020
       * Study  Comptia Linux+ topics perhaps take the exam also
       * Study network security technologies
+      * Study database system(SQL)
       * Study Courses on [AWS Educate](https://www.awseducate.com/student/s/) provided by Edukasyon.ph
       * Study some tools used for front-end web development (HTML,CSS,JavaScript,Angular or React)
   * **Non-Technical**